Raw Chocolate Caramel Slice

-Q. How many raw chocolate caramel slices can a boyfriend eat in one day?
+Q. How many Raw Chocolate Caramel Slices can a man eat in one day?

 A. 9 (of those I saw, but there could in fact be more).

 This is the sister slice to my raw peppermint slice recipe, on special request of my partner.
-I hands down prefer the dark chocolate and creamy mint and vanilla version, but piggy here prefers this salty, crunchy, caramel rendition.
-I wanted to take a picture of him holding the slice because he has quite spunky hands, but he got all hangry* and impatient and just wanted to scutter off and eat the slice!
-So there you go, it must be ok.
+I hands down prefer the dark chocolate and creamy mint-vanilla version, but piggy here prefers this salty, crunchy, caramel rendition.

 Raw Chocolate Caramel Slice